OpenGL Matrix Class (C++)

 invert() function computes the inverse of the current matrix.
 This inverse matrix is typically used to transform the normal vectors from object space to eye space.
 Normals are transformed differently as vertices do.
 Normals are multiplied by the inverse of GL_MODELVIEW matrix to transform to eye space, .
 The detail is explained here.

-If the matrix is only Euclidean transform (rotation and translation), or Affine transform (in addition, scale and shearing), then the computation of inverse matrix is much simpler.
+If the matrix is only Euclidean transform (rotation and translation), or Affine transform (in addition, scaling and shearing), then the computation of inverse matrix is much simpler.
 Matrix4::invert() will determine the appropriate inverse method for you, but you can explicitly call a specific inverse function; invertEuclidean(), invertAffine(), invertProjective() or invertGeneral().
 Please look at the detail descriptions in Matrices.cpp file.

 Matrix4 m1;